Langi10/alx-system_engineering-devops/0x04-loops_conditions_and_parsing/README.md

-this is for loops and parsing
+This is for loops and parsing